Sleep Is the Primary Driver of Recovery

 Architecture Signal

-Slow-wave sleep proportion.
-Compensatory upregulation post-exertion is a positive adaptation signal — body prioritizing tissue repair.
+Slow-wave sleep volume.
+Compensatory upregulation post-effort is a positive adaptation signal — the body prioritizing tissue repair.

 Sleep Architecture Science →